ervinp2002/spell-checker/README.md

 ## Command Line Syntax
     ./a.out [textfile]

-NOTE: The dictionary file and textfile must be in the same directory as the executable.
+NOTE: The dictionary file (named as dict.txt) and textfile must be in the same directory as the executable.

 ## Features
 The program will parse each word in the text file as lowercase.
 When the program